 17:00 till18:30 Junior Band and Learners Rehearsals

-The Kumon sessions and the Encore Theatre Academy are not run by the Salvation Army.
+The Kumon sessions and The Star Project Theatre School are not run by the Salvation Army.

 Pre-School operates 5 days each week during term time.
 For further information phone Karen Perry (Manager) on 01905 794179